Smart Start Checklist

 Click here to activate your computer account.
 If you have created an account as part of the RIT admissions process, this same account becomes your student account upon payment of your tuition deposit.
 If you did not create an account as part of the admissions process, you will receive an email with instructions to activate your computer account once you have paid your tuition deposit.
 If you need assistance, contact the ITS Service Desk at rit.edu/its/help or 475-4357.
 For help navigating the Student Information System (SIS) for course searches, please review the SIS Wiki.

 Visit the Financial Aid & Scholarships office to review your options.
 Get information on loans and scholarships, plus meet your Financial Aid Counselor, which you are assigned based on your academic program.
 Online help is available from the Office of Financial Aid and Scholarships.

 Student Financial Services has information on fee rates, billing, payment options, loan repayment, and educational tax credit.
-Their online billing site provides real-time account inquiry and electronic payment for tuition/fees and Tiger Bucks.
+Their online billing site provides real-time account inquiry and electronic payment for tuition/fees.
 Visit the Student Financial Services page for more information.

 Dedicated resources and information for new international students, including obtaining your visa, housing, and health insurance are available at the International Student Services office.
 Remember to register for the International Student Services orientation, held before the Saunders orientation.